 Groups: A group of three or more face-value cards of the same value.
 For example,

-The first team that scores 3000 points or more with runs or groups win the game.
-Different cards have different points; for example, 3, 4, 5, 6, and 7 have 5 points each and cards 2, 8, 9, 10, J, Q and K have 10 points each; Aces serve different values as it has 15 points, while Jokers carry 20 points.
+The team that first scores 3000 points or more with runs or groups wins the game.
+Different cards have different points.
+For example, 3, 4, 5, 6, and 7 have 5 points each, and the cards 2, 8, 9, 10, J, Q and K have 10 points each.
+Aces carry 15 points each, while each Joker carries 20 points.

-Buraco Rummy is quite an exciting variation of rummy – Get your deck of cards ready and try this new game with your friends!
-Keep playing rummy games and learn new variations at JungleeRummy.com!
+Buraco Rummy is quite an exciting variation of rummy — pick up your deck of cards and play this new game with your friends.
+Keep playing rummy games and learning new rummy variations on JungleeRummy.com!